Layr-Labs/eigenlayer-avs-playgrounds/README.md

 Make sure to clone with the `--recursive` flag to get the submodules (eigenlayer contracts and forge-test dependencies).

+## Dependencies

+You will need to [install foundry](https://book.getfoundry.sh/getting-started/installation).
+Also make sure to run `foundryup` to be on the latest version.

 ## Eigenlayer contracts

 We have deployed a parallel set of contracts on goerli, with all functionality unpaused, for middleware teams to test with.
 The contract addresses can be found [here](./script/output/5/eigenlayer_deployment_output.json).